Vientiane: Dvaravati city state kingdoms

-Khmer domination
+Transition

 A reference to the name Vientiane can be seen on a Vietnamese inscription of Duke Đỗ Anh Vũ, dated 1159 during the Khmer-Viet conflict.
 The inscription says that in 1135, Văn Đan (Vientiane), a vassal of Zhenla (Khmer Empire), invaded Nghe An, and was repelled by the Duke; the Duke led an army chased the invaders as far as Vũ Ôn? (unattested), and then returned with captives.

+Decades later, Phraya Chanthaburi (lit.
+'King of Chanthaburi'; Vientiane), together with his elder brother Tao Gwa of Mueang Kaew Prakan—a polity sometimes identified with Xiangkhouang (Muang Phuan)—launched a military invasion of the Ngoenyang Kingdom of the Tai Yuan in 1171 CE.
+The invasion failed as the Ngoenyang ruler Khun Chin sought military assistance from his nephews, the Chueang brothers.
+After successfully expelling the invaders, the younger Chueang marched eastward, annexed polities, and eventually captured Muang Phuan.
+He then appointed his middle son, also named Chueang, as ruler of Muang Phuan, and his youngest son, Lao Pao, as ruler of Vientiane.

-Lan Xang and French colonial rule
+Lan Xang, and French colony

 In 1354, when Fa Ngum founded the kingdom of Lan Xang, Vientiane became an administrative city.
 King Setthathirath officially established it as the capital of Lan Xang in 1563, to avoid Burmese invasion.

 During French rule, the Vietnamese were encouraged to migrate to Laos, which resulted in 53% of the population of Vientiane being Vietnamese in the year 1943.
-As late as 1945, the French drew up a plan to move Vietnamese population to 3 key areas (i.e. the Vientiane Plain, the Savannakhet region, and the Bolaven Plateau), which was interrupted by the Japanese invasion of Indochina.
+As late as 1945, the French drew up a plan to move Vietnamese population to 3 areas (i.e. the Vientiane Plain, the Savannakhet region, and the Bolaven Plateau), which was interrupted by the Japanese invasion of Indochina.
 If this plan had been implemented, according to Martin Stuart-Fox, the Lao might well have lost control over their own country.

-During World War II, Vientiane fell and was occupied by Japanese forces, under the command of Sako Masanori.
+During World War II, Vientiane fell and was occupied by Japanese forces.
 On 9 March 1946, French paratroopers arrived and reoccupied the city on 24 April 1946.

 Independence

-As the Laotian Civil War broke out between the Royal Lao Government and the Pathet Lao, Vientiane became “unstable”.
-In August 1960, Kong Le seized the capital and insisted that Souvanna Phouma become prime minister.
+After the Laotian Civil War broke out between the Royal Lao Government and the Pathet Lao, in August 1960, Kong Le seized the capital Vientiane and insisted that Souvanna Phouma become prime minister.
 In December, Phoumi Nosavan then seized the capital, overthrew the Phouma Government, and installed Boun Oum as prime minister.
 In 1975, Pathet Lao troops moved towards the city and Americans began evacuating the capital.
 On 23 August 1975, a contingent of 50 Pathet Lao women symbolically liberated the city.
-On December 2, 1975, the Laotian Civil War was officially declared over, when the monarchy was forced into exile, which was arguably the technical end of the Second Indochina War.
+On December 2, 1975, the Laotian Civil War was officially declared over, when the monarchy was forced into exile.